KelsyT/my-digital-garden/_notes/Conditional tests/elif tests execute when true in sequence.md

 print(f"Your admission cost is ${price}.")
 ```

-In the code above, there is no [[else tests execute when all other tests are false|else]] statement.
+In the code above, there is no [[else tests execute when all other tests are false|else]] test.
 This means that every block of code must pass a specific test in order to be executed.